The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Healthcare applications

-The integration of biomechanical models and neurological data also provides a powerful tool to guide neurorehabilitation \citep{zhao_neuromechanics-based_2023}, our understanding of diseases \citep{singh_in-silico_2025,bruel_investigation_2022}, the development of medical devices \citep{sartori_ceinms-rt_nodate,zhang_ankle_2021}, and a general understanding of human physiology \citep{de_groote_perspective_2021,sylvester_review_2021}.
-For example, Bruel \textit{et al.} \citep{bruel_investigation_2022} simulated a leg musculoskeletal model driven by a reflex-based gait controller and observed how walking changed when various neural and biomechanical impairments were introduced in simulation.
-This approach allowed the authors to investigate the potential causes of pathological toe and heel gaits commonly observed in patients with spinal injury, stroke and cerebral palsy.
-Similarly, Elisha \textit{et al.} \cite{elisha_esophagus_2025} developed a neuromechanical model of the esophagus to replicate Repetitive Antegrade Contractions and understand Esophageal Motility Disorders.
-Neuromechanical models can also be used for individualized medicine where models are constrained by a particular patient's physiological recordings (\textit{e.g.}, EMG data) \citep{sartori_ceinms-rt_nodate,zhang_ankle_2021}.
-A series of review articles details how neuromechanical models can be applied in medical and clinical settings \cite{taiar_editorial_2022,smith_review_2021}, particularly toward developing medical devices \citep{rodriguesdasilva_comprehensive_2022} and treating disorders \citep{bonanno_neural_2025}.
+In humans, the integration of biomechanical models and neurological data provides a powerful tool for neurorehabilitation \cite{zhao_neuromechanics-based_2023}, understanding diseases \cite{singh_in-silico_2025,bruel_investigation_2022}, developing assistive medical devices \cite{sartori_ceinms-rt_nodate,zhang_ankle_2021}, and studying human physiology in general \cite{de_groote_perspective_2021}.
+For example, Bruel \textit{et al.} \cite{bruel_investigation_2022} simulated a leg musculoskeletal model using reflex-based control, which allowed them to identify which neural or biomechanical impairments could lead to pathological toe and heel gaits observed in patients with spinal injury, stroke and cerebral palsy.
+Similarly, Elisha \textit{et al.} \cite{elisha_esophagus_2025} replicated pathological movements in an esophagus biomechanical model, which, through systematic neuromechanical perturbation, generated hypotheses on the mechanisms of esophageal motility disorders.
+Biorealistic neuromechanical models can also be used for individualized medicine where models are constrained by a particular patient's physiological recordings (\textit{e.g.}, computed tomography or electromyography data) \cite{sartori_ceinms-rt_nodate,zhang_ankle_2021}.
+These models reveal important inter-individual variabilities---such as differences in load sharing across muscles \cite{meszarosbeller_individualisation_2023}---that may be important for clinical treatment.
+When these models are then updated with new patient data, they can be referred to as `digital twins'.
+A series of review articles detail how neuromechanical models can be applied in medical and clinical settings \cite{taiar_editorial_2022}, particularly within the aim of developing medical devices \cite{rodriguesdasilva_comprehensive_2022} and treating disorders \cite{bonanno_neural_2025}.